Mongolia Must-Reads: The Essential Books About Mongolia

 Into Wild Mongolia by George Schaller

 George Schaller is a distinguished field biologist who first visited Mongolia in the late 1980s before the country was opened to Western visitors.
 This is his account of subsequent visits to Mongolia to study and spearhead conservation efforts for some of the region’s most fascinating species, including snow leopards, Bactrian camels, and the Gobi bear.
-His first-person accounts of the way things were and how they have changed through the decades is a must for anyone interested in the history and wildlife of Mongolia.
+His first-person accounts of the way things were and how they have changed through the decades are a must for anyone interested in the history and wildlife of Mongolia.

 Hunting with Eagles: In the Realm of Mongolian Kazakhs by Palani Mohan